This article is for admins of professional plans.

 The Users tab helps you to see the status of your pending invites to new members:

-- If the member already accepted the invite, you'll see their last update time in the Last activity column.
+- If the member has already accepted the invite, you'll see their last update time in the Last activity column.

 Remove a member from your professional plan